The Green

 Man waters the bowling green

-This is the Verti-drain procedure being carried out last Tuesday.
+This is the Verti-drain procedure being carried out.
 Holes 200mm deep are driven into the green at about 75mm intervals.
 The idea is to improve drainage that will last into the season and improve the green.

 join our club today!